 available in a terminal.
 If you have these commands, make sure the Node version is a recent one (20.x or higher).
 You can verify that by opening a terminal and running the command node -v

-If you don’t have these commands at all, you’ll need to download and install Node.
-You can download the latest version from the official Node website (https://nodejs.org/).
+command, you’ll need to download and install Node from the Node website.
 The installation process is straightforward and should only take a few minutes.

-For MacOS users, Node can also be installed using the Homebrew package manager with the command:
+For macOS users, Node can also be installed using the Homebrew package manager with the command:

 $ brew install node